London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The Market Math Behind Old South’s 19-Day Sales Cycle

 Transitioning your wealth out of a primary residence requires precision, not guesswork.
 In Old South London, the data reveal a highly insulated micro-economy driven by sustained demand for the walkable, historic lifestyle of Wortley Village.
 Currently, homes in this specific pocket are selling in just 19 days.
-When compared to the 28-day average across the rest of London, it is clear that Old South properties command immediate attention.
+Compared with the 28-day average for the rest of London, it is clear that Old South properties command immediate attention.

 Supply, Demand, and Your Equity